 To see success with your influencer marketing campaign, treat your influencers as partners rather than an external contractor.
 This will improve loyalty and more enthusiasm when they’re spreading your brand across to their audience.

 Think about it!
-When you build that relationship with the influencers and make them feel good, they might become evangelists to your brand and be willing to voluntarily spread the good word out there for you.
+When you build that relationship with the influencers and make them feel good, they might become evangelists to spread the good word out there for you voluntarily.

-The results of having a great influencer-brand relationship is that the influencer would “give a human voice to brands that benefit from the authentic relationships between the influencer and its audience.”
+The result of having a great influencer-brand relationship is that the influencer would “give a human voice to brands that benefit from the authentic relationships between the influencer and their audience.”

 A considerable part of its’ success is due to influencers making full use of the app’s features to creatively engage and gain followers.

 Many brands we’ve worked with at Plexxie view Instagram stories only as a sub-feature, of Instagram posts.
 On the contrary, we believe that Instagram stories are as compelling as Instagram posts, although it is published for only 24 hours.

 Many influencers have mentioned that Instagram stories allow them to engage their followers further on a personal level.
 For example, sharing what goes on during their day.

 Brands are also thinking creatively and can create ads on Instagram stories, including hashtags, “swipe-up” links and adding Call-To-Actions.
 This allows influencers to develop creative content for the brands and driving results.